 “Bait and switch is a common technique used by scam artists,” casting director and Backstage Expert Lana Veenker says.
 You may be promised one thing from an ad or open call, but when you show up to the proposed talent agency, “no one seems interested in your background or skills (or alternatively, they rave about how amazing you are without knowing much about you).
 Their true goal, you discover, is to sign you up for expensive ‘talent competitions,’ classes, or photo packages.
 They use the lure of fame and fortune to cloud your judgment and get you to open your pocketbook.”

 It’s a dangerous and sad truth across both the modeling and acting industries that everyone should be prepared to avoid.
-Below, Veenker breaks down five specific ways to recognize a scam for Backstage.
+Below, Veenker breaks down five specific ways to recognize a casting scam: